yunuskrt/SettingConfigurator/README.md

 - Download json button is placed in dynamic /${countryCode} page.
 On click of the button the json file that contain key,value pairs of table is downloaded

-- Register page very similar to login page is done.
+- Register page, which is very similar to login page uses same form component with login page, but handles register functionality instead of login functionality.

 - A popup is attached to the user icon on the header which redirects user to home page or modification page as well as logging out user using firebase/auth.